Edinburgh-Stingers-IHC/constitution/README.md

 **4.1.1 Chair**
 The Chair leads the Board and is responsible for guiding and monitoring Board members to ensure compliance with this Constitution and the Club’s objectives.
 The Chair is the external face of the Club and represents the Club at external meetings and events.

 The Chair shall chair Board meetings and holds the deciding (casting) vote in the event of a tie.
-Where unable to attend, the members present shall nominate a meeting chairperson, or the serving Chair may nominate a Board member representative to serve in their place.
+Where unable to attend, the members present shall nominate a meeting chairperson, or the serving Chair may nominate a Board member to serve in their place.

 **4.1.2 Secretary**
 The Club Secretary shall be responsible for minuting and distributing the results of meetings, maintaining the club constitution and passing / circulating relevant information to club members using the preferred internal notifications in use e.g. WhatsApp or Facebook.
 Note the communications method may change according to current circumstances / preferences.